 - Asana has a limited free forever plan to help you manage your life and work.

-- Over 150 integrations with third-party software and apps make it easier to fit Asana into your existing workflow.
+- Over 150 integrations with third-party software and apps make fitting Asana into your existing workflow easier.

 - Asana allows prioritization, which can help boost team productivity.